-Welcome.
-I am Barb, a proud mama , dietitian, and food lover.
-I love everything about food, especially when made with local, seasonal ingredients and eaten with good company.
+Hello!
+I am Barb, a dietitian, proud mama of two girls, and a food lover.
+I love everything about food, especially when made with local, seasonal ingredients.

 My hope is that through this website I can inspire people to eat and live well, help people get back to nutrition basics and clarify misinformation found in the media.
 Healthy eating does not have to be complicated or fancy.